 There is a common belief among many families that life success is strongly linked to attending a prestigious college, such as the ones mentioned previously.
 Certainly, this belief was on full display during the 2019 "Varsity Blues" scandal exposing how college admissions were corrupted by parents and college consultants paying for access to top colleges.
 However, research shows this "prestigious college = success" belief is largely false.
 Research suggests that long-term success, as measured by income, is more of an internal product of the college-goers environment leading up to their college experience.
 Selective and non-selective colleges broadly address environmental gaps when possible.
 Ironically, the parents implicated in the Varsity Blues scandal demonstrated a lack of faith in their children, suggesting a potential hindrance to their development stemming from their family environment.

 Dale and Krueger provide in-depth research on the impact of different colleges on long-term income.
+Alan Krueger was a Princeton University economist.
+Stacy Dale is a policy researcher.
+Their studies used out-of-time validation samples and long-term longitudinal data sets.
 To summarize:

 After controlling for childhood factors - like family, wealth, access to educational resources, parent involvement, etc - Dale and Krueger determine there is not a significant difference in long-term income between those students attending selective colleges - like the Ivy League and those attending all other non-selective colleges.